splunk/splunk-shuttl/examples/README.md

 This is a quickstart guide for shuttl and a few different backends.
 Below is a guide on how to install and configure shuttl.
 You will also find examples of the configuration files in the neighbouring folders.

+WARNING: The examples provided in this guide are for testing only and should not be used in production environments without consulting splunk documentation.

 Prerequisites
 -------------